Bira/octopus-carnival/_drafts/lphr-scene-13.md

 - Rosalia has 5 points.
 Her primary wishlist item was getting a gun and ammo for it, which we have now, so let's spend 4 of those points on Guns (Pistol), and one on Off-Hand Weapon Training (Pistol).

-# [GM] Dungeon Overview

-We have two levels here with distinct traits.

-Level 1 on the surface is Hocum's Fantasmagorium, which was abandoned 70 years ago during the Chelish Civil War.
-The place had been stealthily maintained by the Archivists, so despite the ruined state of its exhibits the building is structurary sound.

-This level is currently secured by a few reanimated skeletal exhibits, by zombies created from the corpses of victims of the Night of Ashes (including Rexus' parents), four redactor monks, and one asshole priest.
-There was another but he died of greed.

-Exterior walls and doors are heavy wood (DR 3, HP 33).
-Interior walls and the boards covering the windows are average wood (DR 3, HP 29).
-Door locks and hinges are heavy and high-quality (DR 9, HP 18, -5 to Lockpicking) but the mithril key can open all of them.

-During the day, the Fantasmagorium is dimly lit by sunshine filtered through the boarded-up windows (-3 Darkness penalty).
-At night, it's pitch-black.
-Areas where human enemies are working are brightly lit (+0) by scattered Continual Light lanterns.

-There's some treasure scattered around this level, most of it in the form of loot from the two priests' bodies.

-The Aroden statue at the center of the level is a secret door to the underground level, the Many Steps monastery.
-Urist knows how to open this.
-The party could go right to the second level and skip all the opposition here if they wanted to.

-(**Player**: They don't want to.
-We're going in there to clear the monastery of Asmodeans.)

-The second level is the Many-Steps Monastery itself.
-It's secured by a summoned scrivinite, a large group of Asmodean redactors, a big ogre brute, plus Mephiry and Nox.
-The layout is effectively a gauntlet that funnels the party through the bulk of these forces and into a confrontation with Nox.

-Interior walls are 6-inch thick stone (ablative DR 78, HP 75).
-Doors are identical to the ones up top, and the mithril key also opens them all.
-The entire level is brightly lit by Continual Light spells.

-Aside from Nox's loot, most of the treasure in this level consists of recovered Archivist documents that can be sold to collectors.

 # [Player] Delving Hocum's Fantasmagorium